lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 ```

-## Example 6 - ansible_group_priority and keyed groups using group_by
+## Example 6 - Using group_by key groups with ansible_group_priority

-Copy the files used in the prior example.
+Copy the files used in the prior example for example 6.

 Then modify the playbook to set the group_by key to 'cluster' for host2 as follows: